cucumber/common/docs/tags.md

 Feature: Verify billing
 ```

-You can tell Cucumber to only run scenarios with certain tags, or to exclude scenarios with certain tags.

 Cucumber can perform different operations before and after each scenario based on what tags are present on a scenario.

 There are three main reasons for tagging scenarios:

- * _Documentation_: You simply want to use a tag to attach a label to certain
- scenarios, for example to label them with an ID from a project management
- tool.
   * _Filtering_: Cucumber allows you to use tags as a filter to pick out  specific scenarios to run or report on.
 You can even have Cucumber fail your  test run if a certain tag appears too many times.
- * _Hooks_: Run a block of Ruby code whenever a scenario with a particular
- tag is about to start or has just finished.
+  * _Hooks_: Run a block of Ruby code whenever a scenario with a particular tag is about to start or has just finished.
+  * _Documentation_: You simply want to use a tag to attach a label to certain scenarios, for example to label them with an ID from a project management tool.

 See [tagged hooks](hooks.md#tagged-hooks) for more details.